-Grease, dirt and moisture can collect in or on the interlock and brake light switches, and on the shift cable and related parts, hampering their operation.
+Alternatively, the shift cable or linkage connecting the shift lever to the transmission could be gummed up with grease or corroded so that it can't operate freely.
+Grease, dirt and moisture can collect in or on the interlock and brakelight switches as well as on the shift cable and related parts, hampering their operation and making it hard to shift into gear.
 When that happens, you're most likely to have problems shifting out of Park when the engine and transmission are cold, such as after the car has sat for hours.
-After the engine gets warm — and other parts get warmer, as well — the goo might become softer and make it easier to shift out of Park.
+After the engine gets warm — and other parts throughout the vehicle get warmer, as well — the goo might become softer and make it easier to shift out of Park.